-- f) When the upgrade is complete, you must reset the security device.
-Execute the reset command, then enter y at the prompt to reset the device. - g) Wait a few minutes, then log into the security device again.
+- f.
+Reset the device when the upgrade is complete.
+Run the reset command, and then enter y at the prompt to reset the device. - g.
+Wait a few minutes, and then log into the security device again.
 You can verify the security device ScreenOS firmware version by using the get system command. - 5.
 Synchronize device A (CLI only).

-After you complete the upgrade of device A to ScreenOS 5.4.0, manually synchronize the two devices.
-On device A, issue the exec nsrp sync rto all command from peer CLI to synchronize the RTOs from device B.
+After you complete the upgrade of security device A to ScreenOS 5.4.0, manually synchronize the two devices.
+On device A, issue the exec nsrp sync rto all command from the peer to synchronize the RTOs from security device B.

-6. Fail over Device B in VSD 0 to Device A in VSD 0 (CLI only).
+6. Fail over device B in VSD 0 to device A in VSD 0 (CLI only).